Nine companies share more than 1,200 houses in a municipality of Lanzarote

-The large holders, those who own more than ten homes as property, monopolize a total of 2,656 residential properties in Lanzarote.
-According to the Cadastre data, with figures from 2025, 3.7% of the island's homes are in the hands of large owners.
+The large holders, those who own more than ten homes, monopolize a total of 2,656 residential properties in Lanzarote.
+This is clear from the Cadastre data of 2025.
+In this way, 3.7% of the island's homes are in the hands of large owners.

-A handful of people or companies own a good part of the residential properties throughout the island.
+A handful of people or companies own a good part of the residential properties of the entire island.
 For example, in Arrecife, the capital of Lanzarote, seventy multi-owners, whether natural or legal persons, distribute among themselves 1,563 properties of this type, 6.5% of the total.
-The more the number of properties increases, among fewer hands it is distributed.
+The more the number of properties increases, the fewer hands they are distributed among.

 In the municipality of Tías, a single person owns 29 residential properties; sixteen people hold 217 properties, while 57 companies share another 1,756 and two other unidentified legal entities add 44 more.

-In Yaiza, a single person has 36 properties, another two are owners of twenty-two more homes and fifteen companies of 307.
+In Yaiza, a single person owns 36 properties, two others own twenty-two more homes and fifteen companies own 307.

 Other municipalities